World's 50 best foods

 A crispy, rice-batter crepe encases a spicy mix of mashed potato, which is then dipped in coconut chutney, pickles, tomato-and-lentil-based sauces and other condiments.
 It's a fantastic breakfast food that'll keep you going till lunch, when you'll probably come back for another.

-48. Potato chips, United States
+48. Potato chips, United Kingdom

 Potato chips -- you can never have just one!

+It's unclear when and where the potato chip was born -- US legend has it that they were invented in New York in 1853, but the earliest known recipe for "Potatoes Fried in Slices or Shavings" appears in a bestselling 1817 cookbook by Englishman William Kitchiner.

-Potato chips were invented in New York when a chef tried to play a trick on a fussy diner.
-Now they're one of the world's most child-friendly and best foods.
+Whatever the case, they're now one of the world's most child-friendly and best foods.
 But think of them this way -- if a single chip cost, say, $5, it'd be a far greater (and more popular) delicacy than caviar, a prize worth fighting wars over.

 47. Seafood paella, Spain